jackyhuynh/SecurityTesting/security-testing-research-paper.md

 By terminology, Software Testing Life Cycle (STLC) is a sequence of specific activities conducted during the testing process to ensure software quality goals are met.
 STLC involves both verification and validation activities.
 STLC consists of a series of activities carried out methodologically to help certify software products.
-Below is the 6 steps of a Software Testing Life Cycle.
-[1]
+Below is the 6 steps of a Software Testing Life Cycle [1].

 ### A. Requirement Analysis:
 - When the Software Requirements Data is ready and shared with the stakeholders,